Selela: Health

 Selela and Mbaash are supported by Tanzania Support Foundation.
-This organization especially helped the Selela schools with several supplies (for example school desks, computers, books, exercise books, storage cupboards, construction materials for classrooms and teachers houses et cetera) and the medical dispensary (for example several medical supplies, wheelchairs, walkers and a solar installation).
+This NGO, founded in The Netherlands, especially helped the Selela schools with several supplies (for example school desks, computers, books, exercise books, storage cupboards et cetera), but also construction materials for classrooms, teachers houses, dormitories and water storage units.
+Also laptops and tablets have been provided for the schools.
+Furthermore the medical dispensaries received, for example, medical supplies, wheelchairs, walkers and a solar installation.

 Economy

 Every Wednesday there's a market day at Selela village.
 In the village there are some guesthouses and small shops.